 I avoided Goa for a long time, travelling the length and breadth of India on several trips, but never making it to the vacation hot-spot known for beaches, sunsets and parties.
 And when I finally did, I fell in love with it.
 I loved the atmosphere, the many clean & serene beaches, and the chilled out vibe it was always known for.
-Also see: Thailand’s Maeklong Railway Market Subscribe to my Youtube channel, for more travel videos.
+And out of that love, here’s my three-minute ode to Goa: Plan your trip to Goa, reading: Goa Travel Guide | Choosing A Perfect Beach In Goa For Your Holiday | Agonda Beach Travel Guide | Scuba Diving In Goa Subscribe to my Youtube channel, for more travel videos.

-Visiting the ruins of Angkor is in every traveller’s bucket list – whether or not they have one.
-They were the first thing I saw in Cambodia, and man, I was spellbound.
+Visiting the ruins of Angkor Wat is in every traveller’s bucket list.
+And they were the first thing I saw in Cambodia, and I was left spellbound.
 So without saying much, I kept capturing bits and pieces in a video camera – and now this is what I’ve got.
 A 3-minute video of my visit to the temples of Angkor.
-Take a look.
-Also see: Thailand’s Maeklong Railway Market Subscribe to my Youtube channel, for more travel videos.
+Take a look: Visiting Cambodia?
+Read: Cambodia Travel Guide | How Much It Costs To Travel In Cambodia | Top Money Saving Tips To Travel In Cambodia | How To See Phnom Penh In Two Days | Cambodia Visa On Arrival Subscribe to my Youtube channel, for more travel videos

 I recently did a 15-day trip to Thailand.
 And I think it is a great country to travel.
 Safe, cheap and culturally beautiful.
-Those who travel to Thailand often find it to be a favorite destination for a multitude of reasons, and I am no different.
-From food, to its nightlife to its people — I loved every bit of it.
-Here’s my concluding video to a rocking Thai Trip!
-Also see: Thailand’s Maeklong Railway Market Subscribe to my Youtube channel, for more travel videos.
+Those who travel to Thailand often find it to be a favourite destination for a multitude of reasons, and I am no different.
+From food to its nightlife to its people — I loved every bit of it.
+Here, my concluding video to a rocking Thai Trip: A few blog posts I’ve written on Thailand: How Much Money To Travel In Thailand | Thailand Visa On Arrival | Subscribe to my Youtube channel, for more travel videos.

 It’s sad how so many people travel to Thailand, and after visiting a few night bars, shopping malls and islands, they think they’ve seen it all.
-You can find them almost anywhere else in the world.
+You can find those attractions almost anywhere else in the world.
 That is not the real Thailand.
 But perhaps this is….
 A daily food market, running on the railway tracks.
 Publicly known as Maeklong Railway market, it is one complete unique thing about Thailand.
-Also see: Concluding Video Of My Backpacking Trip To Thailand Subscribe to my Youtube channel, for more such travel videos.
+Watch it here: Also see: How To See Bangkok In 3 days | Thailand Visa On Arrival Subscribe to my Youtube channel, for more such travel videos.